AI Overviews: What They Are and How They Affect Search Visibility

 When does Google show AI Overviews?

 Google’s March 5, 2025 update adds one more clue.
 The company said its Gemini 2.0 upgrade helps AI Overviews show more often on harder questions, especially coding, advanced math and multimodal queries.
-That does not mean every query gets an overview.
-Google also says there are cases where it will fall back to standard web results when it does not have high confidence in helpfulness or quality, and you can follow product experiments in Search Labs.
+That doesn’t mean every query gets an overview.
+Google also says there are cases where it’ll fall back to standard web results when it doesn’t have high confidence in helpfulness or quality, and you can follow product experiments in Search Labs.

 How are AI Overviews different from featured snippets and AI Mode?

-These three surfaces overlap in Search, but they do not do the same job.
+These three surfaces overlap in Search, but they don’t do the same job.
 The easiest way to think about them is by source handling, follow-up depth and user control.

 FeatureWhat it doesSource patternFollow-up depthBest mental model